Authors of section

 Wound closure

-After debridement has been satisfactorily completed, in one or several procedures, consideration must be given to choosing the best means of wound closure.
+After debridement has been satisfactorily completed, in one or more procedures, consideration must be given to choosing the best means of wound closure.
 A tight suture closure risks wound healing problems.
-If possible, a delayed primary suture closure may expedite management.
-If this is chosen, the surgeon must watch for wound breakdown, or recurrent infection.
-Another alternative is to leave the wound open and allow it to heal by second intention.
-This is more appropriate for a narrow wound without exposed hardware, bone, or other sensitive tissues.
+If primary closure is chosen, the application of an incisional wound vacuum-assisted closure (VAC) can be beneficial.
+Even if used, the surgeon must watch for wound breakdown or recurrent infection.
+Another alternative is to leave the wound open and allow it to heal by secondary intention with a VAC or with subsequent split-thickness skin grafting.
+This is more appropriate for a wound without exposed hardware, bone, tendon or neurovascular structures.

 infection

-If the wound is widely open, or tissue protection is necessary, some form of flap coverage will probably be necessary.
-Vacuum-assisted wound closure can be used to reduce the size of an open wound and promote granulation tissue which may accept a split-thickness skin graft.
+A VAC can be used to reduce the size of an open wound and promote granulation tissue which may accept a split-thickness skin graft.
 An alternative temporary dressing for an open wound is an impermeable adhesive drape to create a space (bead pouch) for antibiotic beads.
-A clean granulating wound with a healthy viable base may be closed with a split-thickness skin graft.
+A clean granulating wound with a healthy viable base may be subsequently closed with a split-thickness skin graft.

 infection